picodata/picodata/docs/tutorial/connecting.md

 ```
 Connected to admin console by socket path "admin.sock"
-type '\help' for interactive help
+type '\help;' for interactive help
 1
 1
 1